 As I go on this running journey, I pass two schools, usually when the children are on the playground.
 All of them are wearing masks.

-Not only that, our children are now breathing bad air for eight hours a day, even when exerting themselves on the playground or when competing in sports.
+Not only that, but our children are also now breathing bad air for eight hours a day, even when exerting themselves on the playground or when competing in sports.
 The irony of this is inescapable.
-We are being told that society must make drastic changes to clean our environment yet we are forcing our children to breathe toxic air.
+We are being told that society must make drastic changes to clean our environment, yet we are forcing our children to breathe toxic air.